shiyis/nlpwshiyi/modules/1a-nn.md

 > e and e* are the same primitive types iff they bear the same denotation.

 However, this approach also faces some challenge.
-First, it violates the original LOTH's aim to naturalize intentionality in non-representational computational models, as this approach does not take into account the formal-syntactic types manipulated during mental computation (carried out in the FCS or the formal-syntactic concept of computation's provided explanation of formalism and semantic integrity; which holds that mental computational is sensitive to syntax independent of semantics or mind is practically speaking a "syntactic machine").
+First, it violates the original LOTH's aim to naturalize intentionality in non-representational computational models, as this approach does not take into account the _formal-syntactic types manipulated during mental computation_.

+This may be carried out in the FCS or the formal-syntactic concept of computation's provided explanation of formalism and semantic integrity; which holds that mental computational is sensitive to syntax independent of semantics or mind is practically speaking a `"syntactic machine"`.

-On top of it, this approach merely prevents the formal-syntactic _Mentalese_ types while executing a reduction in the naturalization of intentionality.
+*On top of it, this approach merely prevents the formal-syntactic _Mentalese_ types while executing a reduction in the naturalization of intentionality*.

 In a nutshell, above individuation theories might not be adequate to account for the entirety of LOTH.
 More investigation is needed.